AnirudhBadri/corda/docs/source/hello-world-running.rst

 Running our CorDapp
 ===================

+Now that we've written a CorDapp, it's time to test it by running it on some real Corda nodes.

 Deploying our CorDapp
 ---------------------
-Now that we've written a CorDapp, we need to test it by running it on some real Corda nodes.
+Let's take a look at the nodes we're going to deploy.
 Open the project's build file under ``java-source/build.gradle`` or ``kotlin-source/build.gradle`` and scroll down to the ``task deployNodes`` section.
 This section defines four nodes - the Controller, and NodeA, NodeB and NodeC:

 .. container:: codeset